What is an Ashram?

 Just as Ashram Practice is aimed at strengthening body, mind and heart toward the specific goal of ending distress, Temple Practice is aimed at strengthening the continuity of Time, Space, Force, Matter, Energy and other conditions required for successful Ashram Practice.
 In Ashram Practice, Hatha, Bhakti, Karma and Jnana Yoga are utilized for this strengthening.
 In Temple Practice, Festivals and Pilgrimage are utilized for strengthening: Festivals increase the continuity of Time, whereas Pilgrimages increase the continuity of Space.
 Rituals are utilized to strengthen Energy, and Yogic practices strengthen with Force the reality (realization of the form, or Matter) of this continuity.

 Pilgrimage, Tirtha, is different than the Judeo/Christian/Muslim concept of "pilgrimage," a better word would be a "ford," or "crossing-place;" a necessary "pass" from here to there.
 An Ashram is the place where Yoga is practiced, but Temples are the object of the practice of Tirtha: Tirtha, when perfected, permits observing how the numerous worlds both touch and do not touch each other - and is necessary for obtaining final knowledge.
 The Skanda Purana describes three kinds of Tirtha: Jangam Tirtha (a time not locked in space, movable, such as the teachings of a sadhu, a rishi, a guru), Sthawar Tirtha (a place not locked in time, such as a city, or mountain, a river), and Manas Tirtha (a state of being neither in time nor space, such as truth, generosity, benevolence, love, etc.).
+This shouldn't be confused with Yatra, the journey itself.

 Another word would be "Holiday," not in the Judeo/Christian/Muslim sense of "Holy Day," but in the more secular sense of "journey."
 This is the way in which the path is traveled.